jentery/dh150/index.md

 The second half of your log is due today.

 The final exam will be scheduled for some time in April.
 I help you to prepare for it during this meeting.

+We'll return your marks for the seventh and eighth workshops by today, and the marks for the second half of your log by Thursday, April 9th.

 # Assignments